almugabo/SecondarySchool/Subjects/MATHS/MYP_4/Branch_02_Algebra/02_exercizes/Topic_03_Lines/xAlgebra_Lines_simulatneous_investigationation.md

      $$y = m_2x + b_2$$
    - Click “add slider” for each of $m_1, b_1, m_2, b_2$.
-   - This creates four sliders that students can move.
+   - This creates four sliders you can move.

 2. **Experiment and Observe**
    - ** 2.1.
 Vary the Slopes**: Move $m_1$ and $m_2$ while keeping $b_1$ and $b_2$ fixed.